neektza/sexp_json/README.md

 sexp_json
 =========

-S expressions evaluators in Ruby and Javascript.
+S-expression evaluators in Ruby and Javascript.

-Purpose: it will allow one to send it S expressions in the form of JSON and eval/apply them.
+Purpose: it will allow one to send it S expressions in the form of JSON and evaluate them.

 This has a real-world application.
 I'm not kidding :)